You are hereHome | Defenders of Wildlife's Sixth Annual Photo Contest

 Please read the following rules, terms and conditions before submitting any photos.

 The Defenders of Wildlife photography contest (the "contest") is open to everyone at least 18 years of age, except employees and board members of Defenders of Wildlife and their immediate families.

 YOUR RIGHTS: You will retain the copyright and all other rights to photographs you submit except for those rights specifically listed below:

-You are granting Defenders of Wildlife a non-exclusive, irrevocable, royalty-free license to publish the photographs you enter in editorial, educational, promotional and other uses.
-All published photographs will be credited with the caption "© Photographer's Name."
+You are granting Defenders of Wildlife a non-exclusive, irrevocable, royalty-free license to publish the photographs you enter in Defenders’ editorial, educational, and promotional print and digital materials, in our promotional and educational posts to social media, and for all other lawful uses in furtherance of Defender’s mission.
+All published photographs will be credited with a copyright notice in the following form: "© Photographer's Name."

 Your photo may be cropped, silhouetted, faded or overprinted with other graphic elements.
 You also grant Defenders of Wildlife the right to use your name in connection with the photograph as well as in promotions and other publications associated with the contest.
 At Defenders of Wildlife, we have the utmost respect for photography.
 If you are concerned about how your photograph will be reproduced, please contact us.

 WHAT TO ENTER: The contest has two categories: wild lands and imperiled wildlife.
 We are looking for outstanding photographs of wild habitat and imperiled species that highlight the beauty and wonder of life in North America.

 To be eligible for judging in the 2015 contest, photos must be of wild North American landscapes and wildlife that is state or federally listed as endangered, threatened or a candidate for listing.
 We are particularly interested in images of our 25 key species and 15 focal landscapes.